 What is plastic injection molding and how does it work?

 Plastic components are used in many industries.
 From automotive to home appliances and medical devices, components in a variety of plastics are used to protect, enhance and build a huge range of products.
-Yet very few manufacturers know exactly how their plastic components are produced.

 With its reliable, high-quality performance, injection molding is one of the most common processes used to produce plastic components.
 Indeed, the compound annual growth rate (CAGR) of the injection molded plastics market is expected to increase by 4.6% up to 2028.